ulixee/hero/docs/main/BasicInterfaces/AwaitedDOM-Extenders.md

-# DomExtenders
+# AwaitedDOM Extenders

-> Dom Extenders add functionality to the W3C spec AwaitedDom to make using Hero easier.
-All DomExtenders start with a $.
+> AwaitedDOM Extenders add functionality to the W3C spec DOM to make using Hero easier.
+All AwaitedDOM Extenders start with a $.

 ## Constructor

-DomExtenders cannot be constructed.
+AwaitedDOM Extenders cannot be constructed.
 They're additions added to the following Super classes and collections.

 #### Nodes: {#super-nodes}